Table of Contents

 We all have seen a line of ants walking over our walls and floors, wondering about their arrival and departure.
 Hailing from the largest and definitely the oldest insect colony, ants are social insects which belong to the order Hymenoptera and class Arthropoda.
-With over 10,000 species, a typical ant colony may contain as much as 20 million individuals.
+With over 10,000 species, a typical ant colony may contain as many as 20 million individuals.
 The scientific name for ant is Formicidae.

 Reproduction in Ants

 Ants are social insects and have a social system where tasks are divided among the queen and worker ants.
 Queen ants are responsible for reproduction and dispersal while worker ants search and accumulate food, brood and maintain the nest.
-When we talk about reproduction in ants, it is different from the reproduction of mammals.
+When we talk about the reproduction in ants, it is different from the reproduction of mammals.
 Ants cannot mate with each other like other insects.
 Only the queen ant can mate; the rest of the female ants are sterile.
 Male ants, also known as drone ants, are fertile and ready to mate with the queen ant.

-Life Cycle of Ant:
+Life Cycle of Ant